-To date, the majority of ERS commitments have been to opportunistic projects or funds.
-As ERS continues to build the private infrastructure portfolio, investments must be made in core and value-added strategies to move the portfolio closer to long-term strategy targets.
-These targets are as follows:
+To date, the majority of Infrastructure Portfolio dollars have been invested in opportunistic projects or funds, putting this strategy above the upper end of its permitted range.
+Commitments to core strategies remain below the low end of the approved range.
+As ERS continues to build the portfolio, we recommend investing in core strategies to move the holdings closer to the long-term strategy targets approved by the board.
+These targets are currently as follows: